bexson/PracticeInterview/src/test/java/com/libraryCT/interview_practice/javaQuestions.md

 ##### ---> try & catch - permanent solution, used for handling checked and unchecked exceptions
 - all exceptions that are not run time are checked exceptions

-##### ---> throws - the quickest solution , but not permanent solution, used for handling checked exceptions
+##### ---> throws - the quickest solution, used for temporary solution , but not permanent solution, used for handling checked exceptions

     for example:
     I created and handled sleep custom method , which will wait like Thread.sleep, but instead of giving milliseconds I'm giving seconds and handled it by using try&catch block, so that I don't need to deal with it in other classes.